acopar/crow/docs/source/install.rst

 Start containers
 ----------------

 Start the container with provided ``crow-start`` command.
 If you have any problems, check :ref:`manual setup guide <manual>`.
 To force CPU-only version on a system with GPUs available, you can explicitly call ``./RUN-CPU.sh``.
+To run docker container in background, use:

 ::

-    crow-start
+    crow-start -d

 Then connect to a container with ``crow-exec`` command.